The Paris Effect

 not kids' play -- though it's a sure bet you'll reconnect with your inner child as

-the mouths and tails of these stranger-than-fiction sea creatures.
+you manipulate the mouths and tails of these stranger-than-fiction sea creatures.

 Coming eyeball-to-eyeball with these hypnotic faces -- a giant squid,